How the phone companies can help end robocalls

 Review your phone company’s call-blocking offerings.
 Several phone companies now offer advanced tools or apps to customers to help block robocalls.
 These tools can be effective, but may come with a hitch.
 Consider what kind of information you’re willing to disclose to prevent robocalls, and review the privacy policies before signing up for any of these services.

 Nomorobo, a service offered by some telecom providers directly, and available to many home phone users as a third-party offering, may be a good option.
 It has received high ratings for call-blocking by our volunteer testers, and Nomorobo does not collect your contacts or sell your data (It does, however, collect a lot of information about home phone subscribers’ incoming calls.)
-If you subscribe, please give us feedback.

 Phone companies typically also offer services that let you block numbers one-by-one, or that block all anonymous calls.
 Several of these services even allow you to block all calls except for select numbers that you specify.
 Be sure to check with your provider for complete details and pricing.